IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 val accountMenuItem: MenuItemConfig by project.extra

 plugins {
-    // Apply the plugin to use to default frontends and menu items. id("com.tomtom.ivi.platform.defaults.core")
+    // Apply the plugin to use default frontends and services from TomTom IndiGO Platform
+    // and from all TomTom IndiGO Applications (from appsuite). id("com.tomtom.ivi.product.defaults.core")
 }

 ivi {